Skip to content

 AI Search in 2026: How to Get Cited by ChatGPT, Gemini, Google AI Mode, Perplexity, and Copilot

-What AI search is, and why your clicks are falling
+What AI search is, and how it changes click behavior

 How each major engine chooses and cites sources